Thomas Gaal

-Thomas Gaal, a painter of portraits, birds, and flowers, was born at Dendermonde in 1739.
+Thomas Gaal (ca. 1739–1817) was a North Netherlandish painter of portraits, birds, and flowers.
+He was born at Dendermonde.
 He fixed his residence at Middelburg, and was one of the founders and directors of the Academy in that town.
 J. Perkois, J. H. Koekkoek, and S. De Koster were his pupils.
 He died at Middelburg in 1817.
 The painter Pieter Gaal was his son.